Nationwide mortgage customer ratings

 What kinds of mortgages does Nationwide offer?

-When we checked in July 2018, there were around 430 mortgages available from Nationwide - an impressive number.
-Most were fixed-rate deals lasting two, three, five or 10 years.
+When we checked in September 2019, there were around 450 mortgages available from Nationwide, an impressive number.
+Most were fixed-rate deals lasting two, three, five and 10 years.

 Around a quarter of the mortgages available from Nationwide were tracker deals, lasting two or five years.